Chain-Games/supernet-validator-node/README.md

 <hr>
 <br>

-# Setting Up the Validator Node Repository
+## Setting Up the Validator Node Repository
-#### [ Warning ] - `genesis.json` is very crucial file for running the node correctly, do not make any changes to it except for RPC changes.
+#### [ Warning ] - `genesis.json` is a very crucial file for running the node correctly, do not make any changes to it except for RPC changes.
 ```
 git clone https://github.com/Chain-Games/supernet-validator-node.git
 ```